jfmartinezDev/mlops-housing-pipeline/README.md

 python src/train.py
 ```

-This will:

-- Load `BostonHousing.csv`
+- Loads `BostonHousing.csv`
-- Train and evaluate a `GradientBoostingRegressor`
+- Trains and evaluates a `GradientBoostingRegressor`
-- Log artifacts with MLflow
-- Save models to `models/`
+- Saves models to `models/`

----
+- Logs to MLflow

 ## 🚀 Run the API Locally